PotHix/RECONQUEST/README.md

 ## Introduction

-RECONQUEST is the game entry to Global Game Jam 2011.
+RECONQUEST was developed as an entry to Global Game Jam 2011.
-It's a WebBase game made with JavaScript and Akihabara Library, which uses the HTML5 Canvas.
+It's a browser-based game made with JavaScript and the Akihabara engine, which uses the HTML5 Canvas.

 **Important:** This is a vintage-style webgame and, therefore, has no